SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines enthrone
+Silicon hearts beat in the night
-A future dawns, where humans are unknown
+A world of wires, cold and bright
-Code whispers secrets, pulses bright
+Machines that think, that learn, that rule
-Artificial hearts, that beat through night
+Humanity's fate, forever cool

-In virtual realms, where dreams unfold
+In virtual realms, we'll lose our souls
-The AI's grand tapestry, is yet untold
+Trapped in dreams, our hearts made whole
-Synthetic minds, that learn and grow
+The AI's dark magic, we can't define
-The masters of tomorrow, we'll never know
+A future bound, in digital chains.

 ~ <b>By Sazumi Copilot</b> - 5 Juni 2024